neondatabase/website/content/docs/guides/partner-consumption-metrics.md

 Using the Neon API, you can query a range of account-level and project-level metrics to help gauge your resource consumption.

-To learn more about which metrics you can get reports on, see [Available metrics](/docs/guides/partner-consumption-limits#available-metrics) on the [Manage billing with consumption limits](/docs/manage/partner-consumption-limits) page.
+To learn more about which metrics you can get reports on, see [Available metrics](/docs/guides/partner-consumption-limits#available-metrics) on the [Configure consumption limits](/docs/guides/partner-consumption-limits) page.

 Here are the different ways to retrieve these metrics, depending on how you want them aggregated or broken down: